Jhock9999997/portfolio/index.md

 # Project Highlights from University

-Here’s a quick overview of some of the practical and technical projects I completed during my postgraduate studies in cybersecurity and networking.
+Here’s a quick overview of some of the practical and technical projects I completed during my postgraduate studies in Cybersecurity and Networks.
 These projects reflect my hands-on experience with network analysis, secure systems, fuzzing, and setting up development environments.
 I have created a separate repository for each one to display the projects in more detail.

 ## About Me

-I’m a recent graduate from QUT with a Graduate Diploma in Cybersecurity and Networking, now based in the UK after relocating from Australia.
+I’m a recent graduate from QUT with a Graduate Diploma in Cybersecurity and Networks, now based in the UK after relocating from Australia.
 I also hold a Bachelor's degree in Psychological Science and a CompTIA Security+ certificate.

-With a growing passion for IT and cybersecurity, I’m eager to dive deeper into the field, contribute to real-world security challenges, and continue learning and evolving within the cybersecurity space.
+With a growing passion for IT and Cybersecurity, I’m eager to dive deeper into the field, contribute to real-world security challenges, and continue learning and evolving within the Cybersecurity space.

 ---